 Symptoms and Signs

 Symptoms include progressive urinary frequency, urgency, and nocturia due to incomplete emptying and rapid refilling of the bladder.
+Decreased size and force of the urinary stream cause hesitancy and intermittency.
+This combination of symptoms is often called lower urinary tract symptoms (LUTS).
 Pain and dysuria are usually not present.
-Decreased size and force of the urinary stream cause hesitancy and intermittency.
 Sensations of incomplete emptying, terminal dribbling, overflow incontinence, or complete urinary retention may ensue.
 Straining to void can cause congestion of superficial veins of the prostatic urethra and trigone, which may rupture and cause hematuria.
 Straining also may acutely cause vasovagal syncope and, over the long term, may cause dilation of hemorrhoidal veins or inguinal hernias.
-The constellation of symptoms that develop when BPH causes progressive obstruction is sometimes referred to as lower urinary tract symptoms (LUTS).

 Some patients present with sudden, complete urinary retention, with marked abdominal discomfort and bladder distention.
 Retention may be precipitated by any of the following:

 Symptoms can be quantitated by scores, such as the 7-question American Urological Association Symptom Score (see Table 1: American Urological Association Symptom Score for Benign Prostatic Hyperplasia).
 This score also allows doctors to monitor symptom progression: Scores > 8 but < 20 suggest moderate symptoms, and scores ≥ 20 suggest severe symptoms.

 On digital rectal examination, the prostate usually is enlarged and nontender, has a rubbery consistency, and in many cases has lost the median furrow.
 However, prostate size as detected with digital rectal examination may be misleading; an apparently small prostate may cause obstruction.
 If distended, the urinary bladder may be palpable or percussible during abdominal examination.